ben-obringer/the-software-essentialist/1_The_Physical/Guess_Point_Level_1_Stateless/2_Arrange_Act_Assert/2_2_Stats_Calculator/README.md

   - Works for sequences that contain zero, positive and negative numbers
-  - Works for sequences that contain one element Should determine number of elements in the sequence Should determine average value
+  - Works for sequences that contain one element Should determine number of elements in the sequence
+  - Works for sequences that contain one element
+  - Works for sequences that contain two elements
+  - Works for sequences that contain three elements Should determine average value
 Should throw an error if the sequence is empty